-Sadly this year’s statistics show a total of 142 people were killed in workplace accidents between April 2020 and March 2021, (up from 111 last year and down from 147 the year before), with 39 of those fatal injuries happening to workers in construction (down by 1 from 40 deaths the year before).
+Sadly this year’s statistics show a total of 111 people were killed in workplace accidents between April 2019 and March 2020, (down from 147 last year and 144 the year before), with 40 of those fatal injuries happening to workers in construction (up by 10 from 30 deaths the year before).

-Falls from height continue to be the biggest killer, totalling 35 deaths.
-Next was being struck by a moving vehicle with 25 deaths, whilst 17 people were killed after being struck by a moving object.
-14 were killed after being trapped by something collapsing or overturning, 14 by contact with moving machinery and 37 by another type of accident.
+Falls from height were the biggest killer, totalling 29 deaths.
+Next was being struck by a moving vehicle with 20 deaths, whilst 18 people were killed after being struck by a moving object.
+15 were killed after being trapped by something collapsing or overturning, 11 by contact with moving machinery and 18 by another type of accident.

 While a number of these deaths occurred on large building sites, the risk of injury or death while working in residential properties should not be underestimated.
 With falls from height claiming the largest number of lives, the risk is very real, whatever the property.

 Adhering to health and safety legislation may seem like additional red tape, but it literally does save lives.
 Ignoring health and safety regulations can result in injury, not just to you or your colleagues, but also your customers - especially in homes with more vulnerable people such as the elderly or the very young.
 In the 2019/20 period, 92 members of the public were killed as a result of a work-connected accident.
 Even a simple trip hazard can result in serious injuries, for which you might be found responsible.